ThosRTanner/Docking_Dialogue_Interface/Readme.md

 You will require a compiler that supports C++ 17 or later to use the library.

-In ordre to build the demo project, you will need the latest Windows SDK (10.0.22621.0 at the time of writing), as prior to that, the windows headers use non-standard extensions (or you can set Project => Properties => Configuration Properties => C/C++ => Language => Disable Language Extensions to no)
+In order to build the demo project, you will need the latest Windows SDK (10.0.22621.0 at the time of writing), as prior to that, the windows headers use non-standard extensions (or you can set Project => Properties => Configuration Properties => C/C++ => Language => Disable Language Extensions to no)

 **Important note**
 This is a work in progress.
 Clone at your own risk.